 If you know plenty of iconic literary quotes, then you should not have a problem acing this quiz.
 You will be given a quote in each question, and you have to match it to the book it came from.
 Even if you have never read these books, you may have come across at least a couple of these quotes because they are so iconic.
 Complete this quiz to find out how well-read you actually are.

-Sorry, But Only π€ an Actual Bookworm Can Score 16/22 on This π Famous Novel Quotes Quiz Questions
+Get PremiumOnly Actual Bookworm Can Score 16 on This Novel Quotes Quiz Questions

 What book is this line from?
 "It was the best of times, it was the worst of times."